fbpx skip to Main Content

 6. Phantom Falls & Keppel Falls, Marysville

-Approximately 1km apart are Phantom Falls and Keppel Falls, and they are well worth an extra short drive from Steavenson Falls.
+Approximately 1km apart are Phantom Falls and Keppel Falls, and they are well worth the extra (short) drive from Steavenson Falls.

-Phantom Falls is approximately 20 minutes walk slightly uphill from the car park on the signposted track.
+Phantom Falls takes approximately 20 minutes, with a picturesque walk slightly uphill on the signposted track.
 The walk back to the car park is quicker.

 Phantom Falls & Keppel Falls, Lady Talbot Drive Marysville